Sushant0402/eshop/README.md

 # Shopper

-This is a shop app made in flutter.
+This is a shopping app made in flutter.

 ## How to use:
   * Open Android studio